hongyusu/ProteinFunctionPrediction/WorkPlan.md

 We should exlude TCDB classes
 having only 1 annotation, thus resulting in about 3414 classes (TCDB release 7 june 2015).
 As a consequence we may have also a reduced number of proteins (i.e. less than 12000).
 Metrics: AUC per class  and precision at different level of recall.
 Evaluation: leave-one-out (loo).
-Results averaged across classes, across levels, and per class:
+Results averaged across classes, across levels, and per class.

+Preliminary flat methods that could be considered:

     1. BLAST (best hit?) as (strong) baseline  (Su?)
     2. Nearest Neighbour